fireworks.core package

 property skip_remaining_tasks

-If the FWAction gives any dynamic action, we skip the subsequent Firetasks
+If the FWAction gives any dynamic action, we skip the subsequent Firetasks.

 bool